Textualize/textual/docs/guide/CSS.md

 }
 ```

-The lines inside the curly braces contains CSS _rules_, which consist of a rule name and rule value separated by a colon and ending in a semi-colon.
-Such rules are typically written one per line, but you could add additional rules as long as they are separated by semi-colons.
+The lines inside the curly braces contains CSS _rules_, which consist of a rule name and rule value separated by a colon and ending in a semicolon.
+Such rules are typically written one per line, but you could add additional rules as long as they are separated by semicolons.

 The first rule in the above example reads `"dock: top;"`.
 The rule name is `dock` which tells Textual to place the widget on an edge of the screen.
 The text after the colon is `top` which tells Textual to dock to the _top_ of the screen.
 Other valid values for `dock` are "right", "bottom", or "left"; but "top" is most appropriate for a header.